loldgit/AeroUp/README.md

 =====================

-AeroUp is an open source and multiplatform tool to use with Ultimate (programmable light sequencing juggling props) from Aerotech Projects Ltd.
+AeroUp is an open source and multiplatform tool to control Ultimate (programmable light sequencing juggling props) from Aerotech Projects.

-there is not yet support for microsoft Window, because as i working on the core part who'll become a shared lib, and there is no support for getoptlong for Window, as a gui is scheduled soon, i don't bother me.
+there is not yet support for microsoft Window, because as i working on the core part who'll become a shared lib, and there is no support for getoptlong for Window, as a Qt gui is scheduled soon, i don't bother me.

 Features